-November, 2022: ACER is excited to announce our new initiative in the Ganaraska region funded by the Great Lakes Local Action Fund that kicked off on November 12 at the Sylvan Glen Conservation Area east of Toronto.
+November, 2022: ACER is excited to announce our latest Riparian Rangers initiative in the Ganaraska region funded by the Great Lakes Local Action Fund, kicked off on November 12 at the Sylvan Glen Conservation Area east of Toronto.
 During this one-year initiative ACER will take the lead working with the Ganaraska Region Conservation Authority (GRCA) in the planting and monitoring of trees and removal of invasive species on the banks of creeks within the Ganaraska Watershed.
 The Ganaraska River flows from the Oak Ridges Moraine through the town of Cobourg on the north shore of Lake Ontario.

 ACER’s track record in planting and monitoring trees and their effects on the environment and people was one compelling argument in our successful appeal to this fund.
 Recognizing that the Great Lakes, holding a fifth of the world’s fresh water, are vital to Ontario’s economy, social well-being, and ecological health, the Ontario government established the Great Lakes Local Action Fund (GLLAF) to support “community-led projects that have a positive environmental impact on the Great Lakes and their connecting rivers.”